 Both of these are absorbed faster than intact proteins, are completely pre-digested and won’t sit around in your stomach demanding blood flow for digestion.
 These types of protein powders will get straight to your working muscles right at the time when you most need them.

 Hydrolysed whey protein (HWP) is perfect to use post workout.
-HWP is absorbed faster than intact proteins (1), and is efficient at stimulating muscle protein synthesis (MPU) (2) and is therefore great for boosting recovery.
+HWP is absorbed faster than intact proteins (1), and is efficient at stimulating muscle protein synthesis (MPS) (2) and is therefore great for promoting muscular hypertrophy.

 Paying enough consideration to nutrient timing and when you plan to consume a particular protein is crucial in maximising its absorption.